 Because the bank or building society knows it will have the use of your money for the duration of the bond’s term, it can pay you a higher rate of interest than on an easy access account where it can’t be certain of having your money from one day to the next.
 The longer you are prepared to not have access to your money for, the higher the rates of interest that will be on offer.

-Fixed rate bond terms can range from less than a year, right up to 5 years, giving savers choice on how long they wish to commit their cash.
+Fixed rate bond terms can range from less than a year, right up to five years (or even longer in a few cases), giving savers choice on how long they wish to commit their cash.
 We say ‘commit’ because a fixed rate bond may not allow you to access your money during the term – and if access is allowed, it’s normally at the expense of a big interest penalty.
-Generally-speaking the best 1 year fixed rate bonds won’t allow you to make a withdrawal if you need to.
-However, longer term bonds will generally allow access, but will impose strict interest penalties.
+Generally speaking the best one year fixed rate bonds won’t allow you to make a withdrawal if you need to.
+However, longer-term bonds may allow access, but will impose strict interest penalties.

 Bonds that do allow access may impose a flat loss of interest penalty, no matter when in the term you make the withdrawal (so, 180 days’ loss of interest for instance).
 Others may taper the penalty, depending on the point during the term the withdrawal is made (so, 365 days’ loss if the withdrawal is in the first year, 320 days’ loss if the withdrawal is in the second year, etc.).